 Chart widgets have many properties that vary based on the chart type.
 For a list of properties for each chart in a classic designer dashboard, see the following table.
-For information about chart-specific properties in a Wave designer dashboard, see Visualizing Data with Charts-this section doesn't cover chart properties for Wave designer dashboards.
+Wave designer doesn't support some of the chart properties listed below.
+For chart-specific properties for Wave designer dashboards, see Visualizing Data with Charts-this section doesn't cover chart properties for Wave designer dashboards.